 After many conversations with WIC families, it has become quite apparent that parents take their children’s temperature in different ways.
 I would like to point out that Public Health requires taking the oral temperature (by mouth) for children 6 years and over.
 It is important to take the oral temperature when your child first wakes up in the morning and not after breakfast or after consuming a hot or cold drink.
 In order for the temperature reading to be accurate, please make sure that your child places the thermometer under the tongue while closing his/her mouth tightly.

 Here is a hyperlink to read and print for daily reference while reading the guidelines of the Ministry of Health.

 Please feel free to contact me at [email protected] if you have any questions.

-Our school theme this year is Balance, and I look forward to bringing this to light by way of school-wide activities, classroom workshops as well as resources for you as parents on how we can promote a balanced lifestyle for our families.
+Our school theme this year is Balance, and we look forward to bringing this to light by way of school-wide activities, classroom workshops as well as resources for you as parents on how we can promote a balanced lifestyle for our families.

 Wishing you a wonderful 2020-21 academic year.

 Whether your child will be learning virtually or not this school year, a well-planned home work station is crucial in setting up your child for success.
 Here are my top 5 tips.